cr1901/AT2XT/README.md

 2. `rustup` should now be on your path.
 Obtain the nightly compiler with:
 `rustup install nightly`.
 As of before July 16, 2017, MSP430 support is enabled in Rust nightly.
 Switch to the nightly compiler by running:
 `rustup default nightly`.

-3. MSP430 needs a `libcore` installed that doesn't conflict w/ your host.
-The `xargo` program allows a developer to maintain multiple `libcores` for multiple archs simultaneously: `cargo install xargo`.
+Alternatively, if you only want to use the nightly compiler for this project, you can run `rustup override set --path /path/to/AT2XT/root nightly`.
+This tells `rustup` to use the nightly compiler by default when compiling the AT2XT crate.

-4. Obtain `msp430-elf-gcc` from TI at the bottom of [this page](http://www.ti.com/tool/msp430-gcc-opensource), and make sure the toolchain's bin directory is visible to Rust.
-As I understand it, the GCC toolchain is required because Rust is hardcoded to call the compiler driver to assemble if LLVM is not emitting object files itself; LLVM doesn't emit objects for MSP430 as of this writing.
-Furthermore, binutils will be required for the foreseeable future for the linker.
+3. Obtain `msp430-elf-gcc` from TI at the bottom of [this page](http://www.ti.com/tool/msp430-gcc-opensource), and make sure the toolchain's bin directory is visible to Rust.
+Until LLVM gets linker support for msp430, binutils is required for the linker.

 ### Building
+MSP430 needs a `libcore` installed that doesn't conflict w/ your host.
+The _unstable_ `cargo` feature `-Zbuild-std=core` allows a developer to maintain multiple `libcores` for multiple archs simultaneously.

 The current command to build is:
-`xargo build --release --target=msp430-none-elf`.
+`cargo build -Zbuild-std=core --release --target=msp430-none-elf`.
 This command has changed over time, so I provide a [Justfile](https://github.com/casey/just) as well.
 Run `just --list` for a list of avilable recipes.
 The build can be further customized by setting the following variables on the `just` command line (e.g. `just MODE=release`):

 * `MODE`: `release` or `debug`.
-Defaults to `release`, which _must_ be paired with the `--release` option to `xargo`.
+Defaults to `release`, which _must_ be paired with the `--release` option to `cargo`.
-* `XFLAGS`: Flags to pass to `xargo`.
-Defaults to `--release`; unset if doing a `debug` build.
+* `CFLAGS`: Flags to pass to `cargo`.
+Defaults to `-Zbuild-std=core --release`;
+  the `-Zbuild-std=core` option is unconditionally required, but `--release` should be unset if doing a `debug` build.

 ### Dependencies Caveats
 #### Compiler/Dependency Mismatches